 During 2021 the Company refinanced its banking facilities.
-The new facilities are available from 30th July 2021 and the facilities available at the year end were all repaid.
+The new facilities were available from 30th July 2021 and all other facilities were repaid at this date.

-The new facilities consist of a receivables facility with a limit of up to £60m, an inventory facility with a limit of up to £30m and a capital expenditure facility with a limit of up to £25m.
+The new facilities consist of a receivables facility with a limit of up to £30m and a capital expenditure facility with a limit of up to £25m.
 The total facility aggregate limit is £60m.
 The facilities are for a minimum period of 3 years, with the option of a further year extension if required.
 These are all repayable on demand.
-The interest rate margin chargable is dependant on the Company's leverage, the nominal interest rate is between 2.25% and 2.65% above the applicable base rate.
+The interest rate margin chargeable is dependant on the Company's leverage, the nominal interest rate is between 2.25% and 2.65% above the applicable base rate.
 The facilities include financial covenants.

-17 Deferred tax assets and liabilities
+17 Deferred tax liability